-During the first two weeks in Cefalú the academic program will focus on lectures in the morning and afternoon/evening to outline the basic biology behind the technology applied to conservation of the cultural heritage that you will later study later.
+During the first portion in Cefalú the academic program will focus on lectures in the morning and afternoon/evening to outline the basic biology behind the technology applied to conservation of the cultural heritage that you will later study later.
 The program director will also review the main applications of biology/biotechnology in cultural heritage, including: Biodeterioration, BioAerosol, Biocide and Biocleaning.

 Typically, students will be engaged with the program from about 9-10 am in the morning to 5pm in the afternoon during the week, except for some visits when the group will depart earlier or when special events are planned during a weekend.
 About one hour for lunch will work as the break from the morning and evening sessions of the course.